 Make the most of increasing demand in the creative industries for designers and artists skilled in producing rich interactive experiences by developing your conceptual game design and specialist art skills.

-This unique program provides specialist training in computer-generated design with particular emphasis on game theory and practice.
+This unique program provides specialist training in computer-generated design with particular emphasis on game studies and art practice.
 You'll study design, narrative, imaging, modelling and animation (2D and 3D), concept art and game environments.

-RMIT has developed two dedicated games research centres with a specific focus on international world-leading research, attracting expert staff who teach the most up-to-date and cutting-edge content.
+RMIT has developed two dedicated games research groups with a specific focus on international world-leading research, attracting expert staff who teach the most up-to-date and cutting-edge ideas.

 3 years full-time